How The Launch if Clickfunnels 2.0 Changes Things

 In the examples below, I selected the optin page to show you, as this is the public-facing page of the funnel.

 The slider which will appear between your to page variants lets you specify how frequently each variant is displayed to visitors.

-Clicking the Edit Page button under that variant opens up the page editing screen:
+Clicking the Edit Page button under a variant opens up the page editing screen:

 Across the top of this screen are the various menu options.